 - Course load: Participants undertake a full-time course load.
 For Temple students, this means 12-18 credit hours. *Non-Temple students should verify the minimum number of credit hours required by their home institutions.

-- Credit-bearing internships are also available.
+- Credit-bearing internships are available to eligible students.

 - Course pre-requisites: Pre-requisites for courses are noted in the course descriptions.